 Additional information on the amendments and a version of Title I of the FMLA with the new statutory language incorporated are available on the FMLA amendments Web site at http://www.dol.gov/esa/whd/fmla/NDAA_fmla.htm .

-In the event of a sustained illness or disability, short-term disability insurance (paid leave) is available following the use of accumulated sick leave.
+In the event of a sustained illness or disability, short-term disability insurance is available following a 30-day waiting period.
 Long-term disability is available after short-term disability ends.

 Maternity leave follows FMLA regulations for employees who qualify.
 Please refer to the Family Medical Leave Act (above).

-Employees who do not qualify for FMLA must use all paid leave first and then may take up to an additional 6 weeks of unpaid job protected maternity leave which cannot be used intermittently.
-At the end of the approved leave employees must return to their full time position or employment may be terminated.
+Employees who do not qualify for FMLA may take up to 6 weeks of unpaid job protected leave which cannot be used intermittently.
+At the end of the approved leave employees must return to their full-time position or employment may be terminated.

 Sick leave, compensatory time, or vacation may be used for medical appointments.

 Your sick leave, compensatory time, or vacation leave benefit are available for use when requesting funeral leave.
 See your supervisor to make arrangements.